cmr33-cloud/houseAPI/README.md

 ### GET "/houses"

 #### Description
-This gives the user a list of all the houses, including the house `id`.
+This gives the user a list of all the houses, including the house `id` that can be used for requesting data for that specific house.

 ---